 Many students are interested in developing world language skills as part of their training for careers in public or private international law.
-Depending on your goals, there are several possible avenues for improving language proficiency during your law school degree.
+Depending on your goals, there are several possible avenues for improving language proficiency while earning your degree at Penn Carey Law.

 Foreign Language & Area Studies (FLAS) Fellowships

-Mango Languages is an online language learning resource available through the Biddle Law Library, which supports students learning at their own pace and schedule.
+Mango Languages is an online language-learning resource, available through the Biddle Law Library, that supports students learning at their own pace and on their own schedule.

 Many students have benefited from setting up informal language exchanges with students in our LLM program.
 This exceptional community of attorneys and legal professionals from around the world can provide a valuable cultural and legal context for students interested in future practice in cross-cultural settings.